-There are two predominant methods for completing the flashing of a valley in a shingle roof system.
-These methods are to either install a closed valley or an open valley.
+One of the details that varies between homes is the method of flashing the valley areas of the roof.
+There are two common methods for completing the flashing of a valley in a shingle roof system: closed valleys or open valleys.
 To understand what makes a valley either closed or open, it is important to understand how a valley is constructed.

 Before the installation of a shingle roof assembly, the roofing contractor installs an underlayment over the entire roof deck.
 Incorporated into the underlayment may be a self-adhering ice and water shield or another type of underlayment that is a heavier gauge than the underlayment that covers the remainder of the roof system.
 This self-adhering underlayment acts as the valley lining.